 On or about December 14, 2021, CLAQ entered into subscription agreements, with certain investors pursuant to which, among other things, CLAQ agreed to issue and sell, in a private placement to close immediately prior to the closing of the Business Combination, an aggregate of 3,530,000 shares of our common stock for \$10.00 per share for a total of \$35.3 million (the "Equity Financing").
 On December 16, 2021, CLAQ entered into a Securities Purchase Agreement with certain investors purchasing up to an aggregate of \$40.0 million in principal amount of secured debentures (the "Debentures") and warrants substantially concurrently with the closing of the Business Combination.
 The number of shares of common stock into which the Debentures are convertible is equal to 120% of the outstanding principal amount of the Debentures divided by the conversion price of \$15.00, and the number of shares of common stock into which the associated warrants are exercisable is equal to 120% of the outstanding principal amount of the Debentures divided by the conversion price, with an exercise price equal to \$20, subject to adjustment (the "Debt Financing," and together with the Equity Financing, the "PIPE Investment").
 There will be an original issue discount of 2% from the issued amount of the Debentures.
 Interest will accrue on all outstanding principal amount of the Debentures at 5% per annum, payable quarterly.
 The Debentures will be secured by first priority interests, and liens on, all present and after-acquired assets of the Combined Company, and will mature on the fourth anniversary of the date of issuance.
-As of the date of these financial statements, ATW Special Situations I LLC ("ATW") is the only purchaser and has subscribed for Debentures in the an aggregate principal amount of \$37,959,184 which is convertible into 3,036,735 shares of the Combined Company's common stock and associated warrants for an additional 3,036,735 shares of the Combined Company's common stock.
-ATW is managed by ATW Partners Opportunities Management, LLC, which is an affiliate of Chardan Capital Markets, LLC ("Chardan"), and our director, Mr. Jonas Grossman, is the Managing Partner and President of Chardan.
-Chardan will not receive any fees or compensation for ATW's participation in the Debt Financing.
+As of the date of these financial statements, ATW Special Situations I LLC ("ATW") is the only purchaser and has subscribed for Debentures in the an aggregate principal amount of \$37,959,184 which is convertible into 3,036,735 shares of the Combined Company's common stock and associated warrants for an additional 3,036,735 shares of the Combined Company's common stock and associated warrants for an additional 3,036,735 share